 The drive from Dublin to the Cliffs of Moher takes about 3.5-4 hours.
 Moreover, you can reach the cliffs from Galway (90 minutes), Ennis (40 minutes), and Limerick (75 minutes).

 Remember that you’ll need to park across the street from the Visitor Center in the designated parking lot.
-We highly suggest booking your tickets online and ahead of time so you won’t be disappointed.
+Especially if you’re traveling in a big group, we suggest booking tickets in advance so you won’t be disappointed.

 Day trips to the Cliffs of Moher

 You can find a variety of day trips to the Cliffs of Moher from Dublin, Galway, Limerick, and Cork.
 Some of these tours even include a boat cruise to see the cliffs!
 Here are the day tours to the Cliffs of Moher that we recommend:

 - Dublin: Cliffs of Moher, Kilmacduagh Abbey & Galway Day Tour

 - From Dublin: Cliffs of Moher and Galway Full-Day Trip with Visitor Centre Entry

 - From Dublin: Cliffs of Moher Full-Day Trip with Visitor Center Entry

 - Full-Day Cliffs of Moher and Sightseeing Tour From Galway

 - From Galway: Aran Islands & Cliffs of Moher Tour with Cruise